drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_03-Dominance.md

-# OR 3: Chapter 2 - Normal Form Games
+# OR 3: Chapter 3 - Dominance

 ## Recap